-I wanted to talk to you about the types of ICT tools which you might use in your early childhood learning environment.
+I wanted to talk to you about the types of ICT tools that you might use in your early childhood learning environment.

 It is important to note the quality and appropriateness of the ICT tools directly affects the quality of the role play.